 - Fireworks–You do not always need a park ticket to see the fireworks at Disney.
-If you are a Disney Vacation Club member, you can go to the top of Bay Lake Tower to see Happily Ever After at Magic Kingdom.
+If you are a Disney Vacation Club member, you can go to the top of Bay Lake Tower to see the fireworks at the Magic Kingdom.
 If you are not a DVC member, the same show can also be viewed from the Grand Floridian boat dock or Narcoossee’s Restaurant, which receives the audio soundtrack so you can enjoy the fireworks synchronized to the music.
-You can also take a walk on the path that starts behind the Boardwalk’s Atlantic Dance Hall to the back of Epcot or to Hollywood Studios where, if you time it right, you can enjoy the music and possibly catch a glimpse of Epcot Forever or Fantasmic!
+You can also take a walk on the path that starts behind the Boardwalk’s Atlantic Dance Hall to the back of Epcot or to Hollywood Studios where, if you time it right, you can enjoy the music and possibly catch a glimpse of Epcot’s fireworks show or Fantasmic!

 - Explore other resorts–We take a bus ride or the monorail from a theme park to explore other hotels to determine where we may want to stay on future trips to Walt Disney World.
 Our favorite adventure was when we took the monorail to the Grand Floridian when everything was decorated for Christmas.
 All of Walt Disney World has spectacular decorations, but only this place has a ginger bread house in its lobby that is big enough for cast members to work inside.
 Kick back and watch a cast member decorate smaller versions of ginger bread houses, too!